vadibekyan/G_to_Vmag/README.md

 # G_to_Vmag
-Determines intrinsic Visual (V) magnitude from the observed Gagia (G) magnitude
+Determines intrinsic Visual (V) magnitude from the observed Gaia (G) magnitude